Meinongian argument: Concept

 There are several ontological arguments that qualify as Meinongian but what all these have in common is the reliance upon the theory of objects defended by Alexius Meinong.
 This theory holds that: 1) there are properties; 2) this assumption does not exclude the possibility of nominalism; and, 3) the predicate expressions in natural language express properties.
 Out of these contexts, objects are specified or identified through an unordered collections of properties.
 The premises of Meinongian arguments, hence, cite a distinction of different categories of existence.
-This include the concept of impossible objects (e.g. round square, golden mountain) where knowledge can be gained and assert true claims out of things that do not exist.
+This includes the concept of impossible objects (e.g. round square, golden mountain) where knowledge can be gained and assert true claims out of things that do not exist.
 The argument implies, for instance, that: "it is now true that [Sherlock Holmes] did not exist at t0, there was a true proposition at t0, such as the present tensed proposition [Sherlock Holmes does not exist], and that proposition was made true at t0 by Sherlock Holmes' not instantiating existence".

 Miroslaw Szatkowski cited St. Anselm's ideas to explain the concept of the Meinongian argument.
-There was the philosopher's theory that there are two modes of being (or of existence): a weaker (less demanding) existence; and, a stronger (more demanding) existence.
-In the Meinongian existence thesis, it is argued that even if the Fool is right to say that something than which nothing greater can be conceived does not exist in reality, it is still true to say that the same denotes a certain item, one that is weaker and less demanding mode of existence.
-These weak and strong modes of existence are not exclusive and that a thing can enjoy both.
+The philosopher's theory was that there are two modes of being (or of existence): a weaker (less demanding) existence; and, a stronger (more demanding) existence.
+In the Meinongian existence thesis, it is argued that even if the Fool is right to say that something than which nothing greater can be conceived does not exist in reality, it is still true to say that the same denotes a certain item, one that is weaker and less demanding in its mode of existence.
+These weak and strong modes of existence are not exclusive and a thing can enjoy both.
 Szatkowski noted that thinkers such as St. Thomas Aquinas and Gaunilo of Marmoutiers believed that God falls within the weaker, less demanding existence since one cannot fully grasp the divine nature in its entirety and that we only understand a certain name of God.
-However, this partial grasp of the divine nature is enough to demonstrate the name "something a grater than which cannot be conceived".
-For Swatkowski, these interpretations presupposes an ontology that indicate Meinongian thought.
+However, this partial grasp of the divine nature is enough to demonstrate the name "something a greater than which cannot be conceived".
+For Swatkowski, these interpretations presuppose an ontology that indicate Meinongian thought.

-Bertrand Russell described the Meinongian argument in the following statement:If you say that the golden mountain does not exist, it is obvious that there is something that you are saying that does not exist - namely the golden mountain; therefore the golden mountain must subsist in some shadowy Platonic realm of being, for otherwise your statement that the golden mountain does not exist would have no meaning.While some thinkers associate the Meinongian argument with Anslem's ontology, there are, however, noted differences.
-For instance, the Meinongian conceptualization treated existenz as one of the two modes of sein while Anselm treated it as a stylistic variant.
+Bertrand Russell described the Meinongian argument in the following statement:If you say that the golden mountain does not exist, it is obvious that there is something that you are saying that does not exist - namely the golden mountain; therefore the golden mountain must subsist in some shadowy Platonic realm of being, for otherwise your statement that the golden mountain does not exist would have no meaning.While some thinkers associate the Meinongian argument with Anselm's ontology, there are, however, notable differences.
+For instance, the Meinongian conceptualization treats existenz as one of the two modes of sein while Anselm treats it as a stylistic variant.